alexglyndavies/4M24/README.md

 jupyter notebook
 ```

 This will start a local server where the notebooks will run from.
-The notebooks can now be adapted, added to and saved on your machine.
+The notebooks can now be adapted, added to and saved on your machine. <br/>

+For those who have the Python package manager Anaconda installed, you can easily run Jupyter notebooks from the Anaconda-Navigator.